Create Random Dungeons with Snippets

 • Plugin Command (MZ)

-It’s useful to add some fade-in and fade-out effects to wrap everything.
+It’s helpful to add some fade-in and fade-out effects to wrap everything.

 MZ: Plugin Command

-Here you define the directions into which your dungeon has exits.
-Note, that the entrance is treated as an exit, too.
+Here, you define the directions into which your dungeon has exits.
+Note that the entrance is also treated as an exit.
 You also define from which direction the player spawns.

 MV & MZ: Javascript Call